1999 Bridge Creek–Moore tornado

 F5 tornado in Oklahoma, U.S.

-The 1999 Bridge Creek–Moore tornado was a large, long-lived, and exceptionally violent F5 tornado in which the highest tornado wind speed ever measured with a doppler radar was recorded at 321 mph by a Doppler on Wheels.
-One of the strongest tornadoes ever recorded to affect a metropolitan area, the tornado devastated southern portions of Oklahoma City, Oklahoma as well as surrounding municipalities to the south and southwest of the city during the early evening of Monday, May 3, 1999.
+The 1999 Bridge Creek–Moore tornado was a large, long-lived, and exceptionally violent F5 tornado that produced the highest tornado wind speed ever recorded by doppler weather radar—321 mph, measured by a Doppler on Wheels (DoW).
+One of the strongest tornadoes ever recorded to affect a metropolitan area, the tornado devastated southern portions of Oklahoma City, Oklahoma, as well as surrounding municipalities to the south and southwest of the city during the early evening of Monday, May 3, 1999.
 The tornado covered 38 mi during its 85-minute existence, destroying thousands of homes, killing 36 people (plus another five indirectly), and causing US$1 billion (1999 USD) in damage, ranking it as the fifth-costliest on record not accounting for inflation.
 Its severity prompted the first-ever use of the tornado emergency statement by the National Weather Service.

 The tornado first touched down at 6:23 p.m.
 Central Daylight Time (CDT) in Grady County, roughly 2 mi south-southwest of the town of Amber.
 It quickly intensified into a violent F4, and gradually reached F5 status after traveling 6.5 miles, at which time it struck the town of Bridge Creek, where parts of the community were rendered unrecognizable.
 It fluctuated in strength, ranging from F2 to F5 status before it crossed into Cleveland County where it reached F5 intensity for a third time shortly before entering the city of Moore.
 By 7:30 p.m., the tornado crossed into Oklahoma County and battered southeastern Oklahoma City, Del City, and Midwest City before dissipating around 7:48 p.m. just outside Midwest City.
-The greatest impacts from this tornado occurred near peak intensity in the densely populated southern suburbs and exurbs of the Oklahoma City metropolitan area.
+The greatest impacts from the tornado occurred near peak intensity in the densely populated southern suburbs and exurbs of the Oklahoma City metropolitan area.
 A total of 8,132 homes, 1,041 apartments, 260 businesses, eleven public buildings, and seven churches were damaged or destroyed.

 Large-scale search and rescue operations immediately took place in the affected areas.
 A major disaster declaration was signed by President Bill Clinton the following day (May 4) allowing the state to receive federal aid.
 In the following months, disaster aid amounted to $67.8 million.
 Reconstruction projects in subsequent years led to a safer, tornado-ready community.
 On May 20, 2013, nearby areas adjacent to the 1999 storm's track were again devastated by another large and violent EF5 tornado, resulting in 24 fatalities and extreme damage in the South Oklahoma City/Moore area.